Watch what can happen when a community invests in a whole-school culture of mindfulness.

 “This practice is not only for school.
 This practice is not only when teachers come in here professionally.
 This practice also extends to our personal lives.” – Leonardo Watson, Principal

-Next, teach mindfully and teach mindfulness
+Then, teach mindfully and teach mindfulness

 Then, building on the foundation of mindful learning environments, students began learning practices to manage stress and develop inner resilience to help navigate their lives via the Mindful Schools K-12 Curriculum.

-Watch lesson excerpts below:
+Watch excerpts of introductory mindfulness lessons below:

-April introduces mindfulness: to middle school students:
+April introduces mindful listening to middle school students:

 (4 min)